 By adding other properties to the system, such as different surfaces (roughness, elasticity, slopes), magnetic fields, it maybe possible to sort particles more thoroughly by shape, size, mass, magnetic properties, etc. Could such a system be used to sift through martian or lunar soil to help better select interesting samples to return to Earth?
 This project will seek to test out this idea.

-N.B. in case of another COVID-19 lock down, project students could be allowed to take equipment home with them to continue or carry on with computational modelling of the experiment.
+N.B. in case of another COVID-19 lock down, the project could switch to computational modeling of Cymatics using purchased software.

 A successful project will develop beyond the above in one/some of the following directions:

 1) Demonstrate vibration patterns at different frequencies on a vibrating plate and examine particle size distribution (utilizing same composition particles) using a USB microscope, once the vibrations are switched off.

 2) Experiment adding different surfaces (e.g. paint, varnish, rubber adhesive (dried)) to the plate and see what effect this has on the distribution of particles.
 Again use the same composition of particles, but again a variety of sizes.

 3) Try using different gradients/roughness textures on the vibrating surface - possibly utilizing a 3D printer to manufacture this?
 Again use the same composition of particles, but again a variety of sizes.